 Management Applications: Our integrated portfolio of management applications is built and delivered on our highly scalable and flexible VCC cloud platform.
-The solution provides real-time supervisor tools to monitor and manage the performance of agents and call flows.
+Our solution provides real-time supervisor tools to monitor and manage the performance of agents and call flows.
 Also provided is a suite of configurable management reports to enable clients to manage the end-to-end performance of their contact center operations.
-The solution has native recording capabilities for contact centers that need to record their interactions.
-For clients with high-end needs, the solution can provide fully integrated workforce and quality management applications through our strategic relationship with NICE Systems, Inc.
+Our solution has native recording capabilities for contact centers that need to record their interactions.
+For clients with high-end Workforce Optimization, or WFO, needs, our solution can provide fully integrated workforce and quality management applications through our strategic relationships with Calabrio, Verint, CallMiner, Authority Software, and NICE Systems, Inc.